-- Biofeedback (except for treatment of incontinence), conjoint therapy, hypnotherapy or milieu therapy; - Charges for completion of reports or forms, interest, and missed or canceled appointments; - Bank fees including those associated with currency exchange; - · Custodial care; - Mutually exclusive procedures.
-These are procedures that are not typically provided to the same patient on the same date of service; - Non-medical services such as social services, recreational, educational, visual and nutritional counseling except as described in Section 5(a); - Non-surgical treatment of temporomandibular joint (TMJ) dysfunction including dental appliances, study models, splints and other devices; - Telephone consultations, mailings, faxes, e-mails or any other communication to or from a physician, hospital or other medical provider except as provided for in Section 5(h); or - Treatment for learning disabilities and mental retardation.
+- Biofeedback (except for treatment of incontinence), conjoint therapy, hypnotherapy or milieu therapy; - Charges for completion of reports or forms, interest, and missed or canceled appointments; - Charges related to medical records submission if the medical records are needed to process a claim.
+If the Plan requests medical records inappropriately, the expenses may be covered. - Bank fees including those associated with currency exchange; - Custodial care; - Mutually exclusive procedures.
+These are procedures that typically are not provided to the same patient on the same date of service; - Non-medical services such as social services, recreational, educational, visual and nutritional counseling except as described in Section 5(a); - Non-surgical treatment of temporomandibular joint (TMJ) dysfunction including dental appliances, study models, splints and other devices; - Telephone consultations, mailings, faxes, e-mails or any other communication to or from a physician, hospital or other medical provider except as provided for in Section 5(h); or - Treatment for learning disabilities and mental retardation.